frank26080115/Bones-3D-Printer/ordered_lessons/lesson14.md

 I can't write this section well, because I never actually built this printer or used Marlin myself.
 Everything should be pretty obvious from the LCD screen's menu system though.
 Good luck.

+## Buying Filament

+This 3D printer is designed to use 1.75mm diameter plastic filament.
+The best type of plastic to start with would be PLA, which is easy to print.
+It's got a low melting point and wouldn't survive in hot water or extreme sunlight.
+If you need something stronger, try PETG, but the settings would need a bit more tuning.
+The hot-end of the Hemera extruder should be able to handle nylon and TPU just fine as well.
+Stay away from ABS, it tends to crack unless you've got a really hot bed and a very warm room to print in, plus it gives off toxic fumes.

 ## Loading Filament

 The LCD screen should have a menu option that allows you to load and unload filament.
 Use that, it will guide you.
 Also remember that the Hemera has a lever that releases the filament.